Alzheimer’s disease

 - Reduced ability to take in and remember new information (e.g. forgetting events, appointments; misplacing personal belongs, repetitive questions or conversations)

-- Impairments to reasoning and exercising judgment (e.g. poor understanding of safety risk, inability to manage finance)
+- Issues with reasoning and exercising judgment (e.g. poor understanding of safety risk, inability to manage finance)

-- Changes in personality and behaviour, (e.g. mood swings, agitation, social withdrawal, lack of interest, motivation
+- Changes in personality and behaviour - mood swings, agitation, social withdrawal, lack of interest, motivation

 Alzheimer’s is a neurodegenerative disease - this means there is progressive brain cell death which happens years before symptoms appear.